morey-tech/managed-argocd-lab-template/README.md

 3. Update the `image.tag` to the `0.2` list.

-4. In the top right, click "Commit changes...".
+4. Click "Commit changes...".

 5. Add a commit message.
 For example `chore(guestbook): bump tag to 0.2`.

-6. In the bottom left, click "Commit changes".
+6. Click "Commit changes".

 7. Switch to the Argo CD UI and go to the `argocd/guestbook` Application.